adamzr2000/unitree-go1-digital-twin/scenarios/kubernetes/README.md

 ## Hosts configuration

-This is the multi-host setup:

-- **Server Node (EDGE)**:
-  - IP: `192.168.40.4`
-  - Pods/Services: `roscore-edge`, `digital-twin-app`, `gesture-control-app`, `go1-navigation`, `rviz-vnc`

-- **Agent Node (ROBOT)**:
-  - IP: `192.168.40.70`
-  - Pods/Services: `lidar`, `camera`, `go1-base`

 Here is a diagram that represents visually the architecture of the scenario:

 ![E2E Scenario 5TONIC](../../images/e2e-scenario-kubernetes.png)

-To participate in the ROS network, ROS nodes need to know the IP address of the ROS Master.
+> Note: To participate in the ROS network, nodes need to know the IP address of the ROS Master.
 However,in Kubernetes, we don't know the IP address of the `roscore-edge` container until the application is deployed.
 To address this issue, a solution is implemented using a `Headless Service` so that application pods can DNS the hostname based on that service name, whose backend is corresponding application pods.

 ### Cluster installation on the edge host as server